digipolisantwerp/antwerp-ui_angular/packages/forms/src/lib/timepicker/README.md

 # @acpaas-ui/ngx-components/forms

 The timepicker package provides an easy way to pick a time by providing two fields: 1 for the hour value and 1 for the minutes value.
-You can pick a time either by choosing a slot in the dropdown or by typing in the autocomplete field and limit the allowed range of times by providing a TimeRange.
+You can pick a time either by choosing a slot in the dropdown or by typing in the autocomplete field.

 ## Usage